 6. Take Time off

-Okay, so you’ve tapered your opiates, started taking Elimidrol, and you’ve been eating healthy and exercising.
+Okay, so you’ve tapered your opiates, started taking your Opiate Withdrawal Supplement, and you’ve been eating healthy and exercising.
 Now what?
 Do you really want to know how to detox from opiates at home the right way?
 One of the most important things you can do is take time off.
 I encourage you to do everything in your power to ensure the first week you come off opiates you don’t have ANY responsibilities.

 I don’t know if this is possible for you, but I seriously can’t emphasize the importance of doing so enough.
 If seven days is too much time try and at least schedule four days off from all responsibilities.
 The worst of the withdrawal symptoms are usually over after day four (with short-acting opiates).

 A few days before you come off opiates completely, you’ll need to make a shopping list and gather supplies from the store.